surfinzap/typopo/README.md

 ## News & Releases
-Check out the [changelog](CHANGELOG.md) for what’s has been released.
+Check out the [changelog](CHANGELOG.md) for what has been released.

 [Subscribe to Typopo Newsletter](https://buttondown.email/Typopo) to be the first to know about all the new features and improvements.